J9rem/yeswiki-extension-customsendmail/docs/en/README.md

   {{button link="GererConfig" class="btn-primary new-window" text="Go to page GererConfig" title="Go to page GererConfig"}}
   ```
   5. in part `Custom Sendmail - custom extension`, copy the field name in the parameter `AreaFieldName`

+### Usage

+To display private data, action `bazarliste` should be configured by the following procedure.

+ 1. edit a page (handler `/edit`)
+ 2. Click on button components
+ 3. Then choose "Display form data"
+ 4. Choose the form to display and the template
+ 5. Check box "Advanced Parameters"
+ 6. then choose in the menu "filter entries", the wanted option between "only members" and "members AND profiles from area"
+ 7. if option "members AND profiles from area",it is needed to choose the parent form id
+ 8. Check box "Add parents entries to filters" to add parent entries to filters.